 A popular ale yeast from the Pacific Northwest.
 The yeast will clear from the beer well, and leave a malty profile.
 More fruity than WLP002, English Ale Yeast.
 Good yeast for English style ales including milds, bitters, IPA, porters, and English style stouts.

-A strain that was widely used for Scotch Whiskey production from the early 1950s, producing a complex array of ester compounds and fusel oils, as well as some spicy, clove character.
-Suitable for Scotch Whiskey or American-style Whiskey.
+A strain that was widely used for Scotch Whisky production from the early 1950s, producing a complex array of ester compounds and fusel oils, as well as some spicy, clove character.
+Suitable for Scotch Whisky or American-style Whiskey.
 Used in high-gravity beers.